grnet/synnefo/docs/cyclades-api-guide.rst

 * **name** can be any string

 * **imageRed** and **flavorRed** should refer to existing images and hardware flavors accessible by the user

-* **metadata** are key:value pairs of custom server-specific metadata.
+* **metadata** are ``key``:``value`` pairs of custom server-specific metadata.
   There are no semantic limitations.

 * **personality** (optional) is a list of personality injections.
 A personality injection is a small set of changes to a virtual server.
 Each change modifies a file on the virtual server, by injecting some data in it.
-The injected data (``content``) should exceed 10240 *bytes* in size and must be base64 encoded.
-A personality injection contains the following attributes:
+The injected data (``contents``) should exceed 10240 *bytes* in size and must be base64 encoded.A personality injection contains the following attributes:

 ======== =================== ======== ==========
 Name     Description         Cyclades OS Compute